Cray-HPE/docs-csm/operations/README.md

 - [Shut Down and Power Off the Management Kubernetes Cluster](power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md)
 - [Power Off the External Lustre File System](power_management/Power_Off_the_External_Lustre_File_System.md)

-## System Power On Procedures
+## System power on procedures

 Procedures required for a full power on of an HPE Cray EX system.

 - [System Power On Procedures](power_management/System_Power_On_Procedures.md)

-Additional links to *power on sub procedures* provided for reference.
+Additional links to power on sub-procedures provided for reference.
 Refer to the main procedure linked above before using any of these sub-procedures:

 - [Power On and Start the Management Kubernetes Cluster](power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md)
 - [Power On Compute and IO Cabinets](power_management/Power_On_Compute_and_IO_Cabinets.md)